Sakshigole2003/Space_Travel_Agency/README.md

 Users can access personalized features like booking flights, saving preferences, and more.
 How to Run the Website Locally

-*~* To run this website locally on your machine, follow these steps:
+🛰 🚀 🛸 🪐 To run this website locally on your machine, follow these steps🛰 🚀 🛸 🪐

 1) Clone the repository to your local system.
 2) Ensure you have a compatible web server environment, such as Apache or Nginx, with PHP support.